christine-phunt/Book-app/nodejs-api-server/readme.md

 ## Quickstart

-1. Change directory into the [`examples/to-do-api-example/`](https://github.com/ElephantVentures/patterns/tree/master/nodejs-api-server/examples/to-do-api-example) folder.
-2. Execute `npm install` to install dependencies.
+1. Install the dependencies with `npm install`.
-3. Execute `node main.js` to start the server.
+2. Run `npm start` to start the server.
+3. Optinally build and run this as a docker container
+- `docker build -t nodejs-api .`
+- `docker run -it --rm --name nodejs-api -p 9000:9000 nodejs-api`

 ## Description